- Jobber Blueprint /

 Hourly rate x # of workers x # of hours

-The average hourly rate for an auto detailer in the U.S. is $25.
+Pro Tip: The average hourly rate for an auto detailer in the U.S. is $29.
+(This does not include any tips or gratuity a worker might earn for a job well done.)

 3. Add your material costs

 If you use ¼ of an $80 bottle of cleaner on a job, divide the price of the cleaner by 4 to get your material cost.
-In this instance it would be $20.
+In this example, you’d factor in $20 of cleaner for one completed job.
+Then, add your total material costs to your labor costs and continue to the next step.

 4. Calculate your overhead rate